RAIN Group Sales Blog

 Read Moreread more

-Sales Training Defined Sales training is the process of improving seller skills, knowledge, and attributes to drive seller behavioral change and maximize sales success.
+Sales Training Defined Sales training is the process of improving seller capabilities to drive behavior change and maximize sales success.
 Effective sales training should be viewed, designed, and executed as a change management initiative.

 Read Moreread more